Skip to main content

 • Loading: This component is displayed after pushing "Join" in the Preflight component.
 When this component is displayed means that we are connecting to the conference.

 • Error: We use this component if there is an error in our application.
+For example, if we can't connect to the conference or we entered the wrong PIN.

 • Pin: This is a component that will display a form to allow users to enter the conference PIN.
 It's only displayed when we try to connect to a conference that is protected by a PIN.